-Recently, I had the privilege of speaking to the Hardwood Manufacturers Association at their 2016 National Conference in Fort Worth, Texas, and the Wood Products Manufacturing Association at their 2016 Annual Meeting in Louisville, Kentucky.
+I had the privilege of speaking at both the Hardwood Manufacturers Association at their 2016 National Conference in Fort Worth, Texas, and the Wood Products Manufacturing Association at their 2016 Annual Meeting in Louisville, Kentucky.

 The wood manufacturing industry has been facing substantially increasing insurance premiums due to a combination of multiple large, catastrophic claims and a significant reduction in the number of insurance companies willing to provide insurance policies to them.
 Many of the members expressed to me that they had seen their premiums double or triple despite the fact they may have never had a claim.
 With the members being crushed by their insurance costs, members were asked for a clear way to help reduce their premiums since obtaining insurance quotes was not really working for them.